-‘Star icon’ column: If you have priority keywords that you would like to focus on, you can ‘star’ them which means they always display at the top of the Rankings Table.
+‘Star icon’ column: If you have priority keywords that you'd like to focus on, you can ‘star’ them on the left-hand side (see below within the red box) — this means they always display at the top of the Rankings Table.

-‘Keyword’ column: This displays all keywords that are being monitored in the report.
-We display the keywords in order of their ranking, with the highest-ranking keywords at the top of the report.
+‘Keyword’ column: This column (indicated below by the red box) displays all keywords that are being monitored in the report.
+Keywords are shown in ranking order, with the highest-ranking keywords at the top of the report.
 You can sort the keywords alphabetically by clicking on the column heading.

-‘Count’ column: ‘Count’ refers to the Keyword Query Count, and this column displays the average number of times people search Google for this exact keyword and from this location per month.
-We get this data from Google Adwords and update this figure every 60 - 90 days.
+‘Count’ column: ‘Count’ refers to the Keyword Query Count, and this column (shown below by the red box) displays the average number of times people search Google for this exact keyword and from this location per month.
+We get this data from Google Adwords and this figure is updated every 60 - 90 days.

-The higher the count, the more times the keyword has been searched for, and (potentially) the more value it has to you; more searches = more opportunities to reach customers.
+The higher the count, the more times the keyword has been searched for, and (potentially) the more value it has to you.
+In short, more searches = more opportunities to reach customers.

 Search engine columns: You’ll see a column for each search engine that has been selected in the report’s settings.

-Under each column are subsections for ‘Rank’, ‘Change’ and ‘Type’:
+Under each column are subsections for ‘Rank’, ‘Change’, and ‘Type’ as shown below:

 ‘Rank’ column: This shows where the keyword ranks on this search engine.
 A keyword may rank more than one time so you may see more than one ranking position here.